trilitech/tezos-developer-docs/src/pages/nft/create-an-nft/index.md

 ---

 This guide shows how to originate and interact with the FA2 NFT contract implementation.
-The tutorial uses a pre-compiled FA2 NFT contract written in [LIGO](https://ligolang.org/) smart contract language and a command line interface (CLI) to originate and interact with the NFT contracts either on the [Flextesa](https://tezos.gitlab.io/flextesa/) sandbox or Tezos testnet.
+We use a pre-compiled FA2 NFT contract written in the [LIGO](https://ligolang.org/) smart contract language and a command line interface (CLI) to originate and interact with the NFT contracts either on the [Flextesa](https://tezos.gitlab.io/flextesa/) sandbox or Tezos testnet.